thibaudatl/ziggy_chrome_ext/README.md

 # How it works

-Ziggy allow you to replace the images on your webpage by images from ziggy.
+Ziggy allows you to replace the images on your webpage by images from ziggy.
 Visiting any website become cuter and more apropriate.